-- the appropriateness of Webjet's strategic direction in light of the economic, social, political, cyber, environmental, legal and regulatory environments in which the Group operates; - the identification of material business risks and priorities (in terms of relative risk levels) and allocating resources effectively and efficiently; - procedures for identifying business and operational risks (including cyber-security risks) and controlling their financial impact on Webjet and the operational effectiveness of policies and procedures relating to risk and control; - the operating effectiveness of the systems of internal financial control and risk management; - the adequacy of internal controls and allocation of responsibilities for monitoring internal business, IT and financial systems and controls; - the arrangements for protecting intellectual property, confidential and private customer information and other non-physical assets; - procedures for ensuring compliance with relevant regulatory and legal requirements including Occupational Health and Safety laws and regulations, policies and practices for detecting, reporting and preventing fraud and serious breaches of business conduct procedures and controls; - a risk assessment (risk identification, risk analysis - including likelihood and impact assessment and risk evaluation) for material risk issues; - the design, implementation, operation and assessment of controls to ensure residual risks are tolerable; - that resources are acquired economically, used efficiently and adequately protected; - the adequacy of the coverage and quantum of insurance arrangements of Webjet; and - other matters requiring the approval of the Committee under its Charter or as referred by the Board from time to time.
+- the appropriateness of Webjet's strategic direction in light of the economic, social, political, cyber, environmental, legal and regulatory environments in which the Group operates; - the adequacy of the Group's risk management framework, risk profile and risk appetite; - the identification and assessment of material business risks and priorities (in terms of relative risk levels); - procedures for identifying business and operational risks (including cyber security risks) and controlling their impact on Webjet; - the adequacy and operating effectiveness of the systems of internal control, risk management and related policies and procedures; - procedures for ensuring compliance with relevant regulatory and legal requirements; - the design, implementation, operation and assessment of controls to ensure residual risks are tolerable; - the adequacy of the coverage and quantum of insurance arrangements of Webjet; and - other matters requiring the approval of the Committee under its Charter or as referred by the Board from time to time.

-The Managing Director and his nominees, principally the Group Chief Commercial Officer and the CFO, support the work of the Risk Committee and are invited to attend and present at Committee meetings as required.
+The Managing Director and his nominees, principally the Global Chief Operating Officer and the CFO, support the work of the Risk Committee and are invited to attend and present at Committee meetings as required.